 It is frequently stated that 100% grass fed is better for us, better for the animal, and better for the environment.
 But why?

 In general, when “experts” express the health issues of eating meat they are referring to grain-fed ruminants, not grass fed.
-The research suggests that the health problems associated with eating meat are really problems with the meat from ruminants (e.g., cattle, sheep, goats) fed grain concentrates.
+The research suggests that the health problems associated with eating meat are real problems with the meat from ruminants (e.g., cattle, sheep, goats) fed grain concentrates.
 Even a small amount of grain in the diet destroys the benefits of grass according to a USDA and Clemson University 2009 study.

-Scientists who compared grass-fed lambs with lambs fed grain in a feedlot found that “lambs grazing in pasture had 14% less fat and about 8 % more protein compared to grain-fed lamb.”
-Grass-fed lamb is also an excellent source of vitamin B-12, niacin, zinc, and a good source of iron.
-While other red meats offer those nutrients as well, grass-fed lamb stands out with a comparatively high nutritional benefit.
-Lamb has one of the highest levels of conjugated linoleic acid (CLA) and omega-3 fatty acids, both heart-healthy fatty acids with anti-cancer, anti-diabetes, anti-fat properties.
+Scientists who compared grass fed lamb meat with grain fed lamb meat in a feedlot found that “lambs grazing in pasture had 14% less fat and about 8 % more protein compared to grain-fed lamb.”
+Grass fed lamb meat is also an excellent source of vitamin B-12, niacin, zinc, and a good source of iron.
+While other red meats offer those nutrients as well, grass fed lamb meat stands out with a comparatively high nutritional benefit.
+Lamb meat has one of the highest levels of conjugated linoleic acid (CLA) and omega-3 fatty acids, both heart-healthy fatty acids with anti-cancer, anti-diabetes, anti-fat properties.